igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/linkedlist/midpoint/Midpoint.md

 <details>
 <summary>Hint 1</summary>
-We should use more then one variable to store values that are retrieved during iteration (two pointer solution)
+Use more then one variable to store values that are retrieved during iteration (double pointer solution)
 </details>

 <details>